top of page

 Right now, 9 million young people are growing-up without a mentor of any kind, yet we know that when they have a mentor they are much more likely to:

-• Participate in after-school activities
+-Participate in after-school activities

-• Be leaders in clubs and teams
+-Be leaders in clubs and teams

-• Go on to college
+-Go on to college

 Our mentoring model includes a "team" component to complement our 1:1 mentoring.
 On the 2nd Saturday of each month, we get the youth and mentors together to do something fun (hang out, bowling, movie, go carts) and we're beginning to shift to include a more defined life skills training component.
-This provides our youth a chance to learn important skills they'll need -- like riding a bus, interviewing for a job, etc... - as well as an opportunity to connect
+This provides our youth a chance to learn important skills they'll need -- like riding a bus, interviewing for a job, etc... - as well as an opportunity to connect with additional supportive adults and peers who may offer guidance and an "extra ear."

 _MG_1449.JPG